window writing: spelling word and letter practice

 I started with Cora while Maddy and her buddy finished their snack, because I knew that with three gals writing on the window at the same time, it might get a little crowded.

-So Cora and I first separated the alphabet cards into two piles: uppercase and lowercase.
+So Cora and I first separated the alphabet cards and number cards into two piles: uppercase and lowercase.
 She needed help with this–more than I had hoped–but we did it and were ready for the next step: putting the letters in alphabetical order.

 Cora got started on her own but got caught up at ‘H’, so I sat with her and sang the ABC Song with her.
 If we took it slowly enough, she was fine.
 We sang it together one final time and I asked her to mix them all up and put them in the heart basket on the floor.